-For the past five years, the Jakara Movement has created a forum for graduate students and researchers, working on various projects related to Sikh and Punjab Studies, to come together, share, and challenge one another.
-Since last year, we have found a home with Stanford University’s Center of South Asia and have formed an engaging partnership.
+For the past five years, the Jakara Movement has created a forum for budding scholars and researchers, working on various projects related to Sikhs, to come together, share, and challenge one another.
+For the past two years, we have found a home with Stanford University’s Center of South Asia and have formed an engaging partnership.

-We are pleased to announce our call for papers for Sikholars 2014.
+This year we do it again.
+We are pleased to announce our call for papers for Sikholars 2015.
 The Sikholars conference has attracted young scholars from over three continents and twenty–five universities.
-With topics ranging from Khalistani nationalism to Unix Coding for Gurmukhi, from sex-selective abortion to diasporic literature analysis, from the history of Nihangs in the court of Ranjit Singh to the North American bhangra circuit, from Sikh sculpture and architecture to representations of masculinity in Punjabi films, we encourage the widest possible range of those pursuing graduate studies on Sikh and Punjab Studies.
+With topics ranging from Khalistan to Unix Coding, from sex-selective abortion to diasporic literature, from Nihangs in the court of Ranjit Singh to the North American bhangra circuit, from Sikh sculpture and architecture to representations of masculinity in Punjabi films, we encourage the widest possible range of those pursuing graduate studies on Sikh-related topics.

-Researchers from all disciplines are welcomed and panels will be formed around their various themes—this year we seek to form two panels for special consideration.
+While all topics are welcomed and panels will be formed around their various themes—this year we seek to form two panels for special consideration.

 Technology and Entrepreneurship Panel

-Due to the widespread interest and demand from attendees and our vicinity to the hub of technological innovation, we again will have a special panel devoted to technological entrepreneurship.
+Due to the widespread interest and demand from attendees, we again will have a special panel devoted to technological entrepreneurship.
 The panel will be limited to three panelists.
-Last year we were excited to host Harjeet Tagger, a partner at Y-Combinator.

 Proposals for individual papers should be no more than 250 words in length and may be uploaded at the conference website, with a current CV/resume.